alt-enterssx/quoka_http/README.md

   #include "./HttpListener/HttpListener.h"
 ```

+>The HttpListener class handles incoming client connections, receives HTTP requests, and routes them for processing.
+It manages socket operations, including accepting connections, reading request data, and handling errors.
+The class uses a configurable buffer for receiving data and integrates with the HttpRouter to process and respond to requests.
+It also logs errors and ensures proper cleanup of resources after usage.

 | Method | Type     | Description                | Access |
 | :-------- | :------- | :------------------------- | :------|
 |**HttpListener**(SOCKET& lSock) | `constructor` | Constructor your listener with port | `public` |